FDA 510(k) & ISO Certified

 Portability across all care settings

-No current competitor offers a solution that is portable across clinical settings.
 Prelivia works in acute care hospitals, SNFs, long-term care, and home health — a single platform that follows the patient across the entire care continuum.

 No competitor match